oracle-livelabs/developer/dev-rel-rag-to-agents/quiz/quiz.md

 Q: Why do tool signatures and docstrings matter?
 - They change the physical database schema used by the tool
 * They define the model-facing interface that helps the LLM decide when and how to call a tool
-- They automatically validate every SQL result returned by Oracle
+- They automatically validate every SQL result returned by the database
 - They prevent the framework from executing tool calls
 > The LLM sees the tool name, inputs, and description, so clear interfaces improve tool selection and usage.